MichaelCade/project_pace/readme.md

 Container or virtual machine manager, such as: Docker, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware

-I would also suggest that we need bash which means the advice for Windows users is install Git bash
+I would also suggest that we need bash which means the advice for Windows users is install Git bash but for best experience use WSL

 For the above pre-reqs I use Arkade (https://github.com/alexellis/arkade)